Best Ways to Secure Your Linux Server

 4. Enable a firewall

-The firewall is a network security device that monitors incoming and outgoing network traffic and decides whether to allow or block specific traffic based on certain security rules.
+The firewall is a network security device that monitors incoming and outgoing traffic and decides whether to allow or block specific traffic based on certain security rules.
 Using a firewall, you can prevent external threats from entering your system.
-There are other forms of threats that can be spread from machine to machine without the knowledge of the user.
+Other forms of threats can be spread from machine to machine without the user’s knowledge.

 Firewall configuration is simplified when using the Uncomplicated Firewall (UFW) interface to iptables as follows: